The weak tracial Rokhlin property for finite group actions on simple C*-algebras: C*-algebras with tracial rank zero

 \subsection{Preliminaries}

 In this subsection we present some notation and results which will be used in the sequel.
-Also, the statement of the main theorem of this appendix (\autoref{main.trk}) is given at the end of this subsection.
-The proof of this theorem will be given after \autoref{lemmatrixk}. \begin{nota} We recall some notation from \cite{Lin01} for the convenience of the reader.
+Also, the statement of the main theorem of this appendix (Theorem~\ref{main.trk}) is given at the end of this subsection.
+The proof of this theorem will be given after Lemma~\ref{lemmatrixk}. \begin{nota} We recall some notation from \cite{Lin01} for the convenience of the reader.
 We remark that, instead of notation $[a]\leq [b]$ used in \cite{Lin01}, we will adopt the notation $a\precsim_{s} b$ from \cite[Definition~2.1]{ORT11}.
-Throughout this section, $k$ is a nonnegative integer.